icsnju/AimDroid-ICSME-2017/install-AimDroid-on-an-emulator.md

 # Install AimDroid on Emulator

 The following guide is about how to setup AimDroid on an emulator and Mac OS.

+There are simply six steps.

+1. Create and start a Nexus 7 virtual deivce
+2. Install AimDroid
+3. Reboot
+4. Configure the controller
+5. Run

 ## Step 1: Create a Nexus 7 Virtual Device